 It doesn't take long to run up a high credit card balance.
 Sometimes all it takes is one large purchase—new furniture, a vacation, or holiday purchases—to put you at or close to your credit limit.
 Even though your credit card issuer gives you a lot of flexibility to repay your balance over time, having a high credit card balance is bad for you for several reasons.

-A maxed out credit card (when your balance is right at the credit limit) is bad for your credit score.
-A high credit card balance could cause your credit score to drop 10 to 45 points, according to damage points scenarios from FICO.
-When the ratio of your credit card balance to credit limit—your credit utilization—gets too high, your credit score suffers.
-It goes without saying, the higher your balance, the more your credit score suffers.
-Keeping a low balance is better for your credit score.
+The amount of debt you're carrying is 30% of your FICO score and when the ratio of your credit card balance to credit limit—your credit utilization—gets too high, your credit score suffers.
+It goes without saying, the higher your balance, the more your credit score suffers which means keeping a low balance is better for your credit score.

-Credit cards and lenders consider the amount of credit card debt you have when you apply for a new account.
-Several high balances can indicate that you have more debt than you can handle.
-Creditors will question whether you can handle another debt obligation.
+Among a few other factors, credit cards and lenders consider the amount of credit card debt you have when you apply for a new account.
+Carrying high balances on several credit cards could hint that you have more debt than you can handle, which causes creditors to question whether you can handle another debt obligation.

 Have you ever paid attention to how your credit card minimum payment moves in relation to your credit card balance?
 Minimum payments are typically calculated as a percentage of your credit card balance, 2% or 3% of the balance, for example.
 As your credit card balance grows, so does your minimum payment.

 Debt happens when you repeatedly borrow more money than you're willing to pay pack.
 Having a high credit card balance, especially on more than one credit card, doesn’t help your debt situation.
 Keep your balances low, or paid off even, to avoid being in debt.

-Renting a car and booking a hotel typically require a credit card.
+Renting a car and booking a hotel may require a credit card (vs. a debit card).
 With both transactions, the credit card issuer will place an authorization hold on a portion of your funds.